Skip to main content

 Data Types and Training

-• High-resolution molecular composition of soil organic matter
+• high-resolution molecular composition of soil organic matter

-• Metagenomic sequencing
+• metagenomic sequencing

 • 3-D microstructure

-• Dissolved solutes
+• dissolved solutes

-• Respiration, microbial biomass, and potential enzyme activity.
+• respiration, microbial biomass, and potential enzyme activity.

 Data Collection

-Data Being Collected by the Molecular Observation Network
+Types of data being collected by the Molecular Observation Network

 Data Availability